Enjoy these Air Fryer Stuffed Mushrooms with a delicious sausage filling. They’re easy to prepare and make great as a meal starter or game day food!

 - Mozzarella Cheese– any cheese that yields a smooth melt such as Monterey Jack, Colby, and Gouda are also good options.
 For variety, swap with cream cheese or Parmesan cheese.

-- Wipe the mushrooms with a damp cloth to rid of any girt or dirt.
-Or rinse briefly in cold water and drain well.
+- Clean the mushrooms– wipe them with a damp cloth to rid of any girt or dirt or rinse briefly in cold water and drain well.
+Do not soak as mushrooms are like sponges and absorb a lot of moisture.

-- Carefully twist off the stems to remove, making sure to leave the caps intact.
-You can set the stems aside for other recipes such as spaghetti and omelettes or chop finely and add to the sausage mixture.
+- Remove stems– carefully twist off to remove, making sure to leave the caps intact.
+You can set them aside for other recipes like spaghetti and omelettes or chop finely and add to the sausage mixture.

-- In a bowl, combine crumbled sausage, bread crumbs, and cheese.
+- Make filling– combine crumbled sausage, bread crumbs, and cheese in a bowl.
 Do not overmix to keep the meat from toughening.

-- Spoon the sausage mixture evenly in the hollowed caps to ensure even cooking.
+- Stuff the mushrooms-spoon the sausage mixture evenly in the hollowed caps to ensure even cooking.
 Don’t overstuff so the filling will cook quickly.

-- Remove from heat and allow to slightly cool as the stuffing will be hot.
+- Serve– remove from heat and allow to slightly cool as the stuffing will be hot.
 Enjoy with a dipping sauce such as marinara or Ranch dressing.

 How to store leftovers